GCL

 GCL is closely associated with the Maxima, ACL, ACL2, and Axiom projects.

-GCL does not appear to be under active development: the last version was released in August 2005, although the developer mailing list is still active.
-The project is a GNU Savannah project.
+GCL is under active development: the last version was released in December 20, 2022.
+The project is a GNU Savannah project and uses the GIT version control system.

-The current stable release of GCL (as of 12 August 2005) is 2.6.7, and can be downloaded from GNU's FTP site.
-You can check out the CVS source tree using the following commands:
+The current stable release of GCL is 2.6.13, and can be downloaded from GNU's FTP site.
+You can check out the GIT development source tree using the following commands:

 You can download a MS Windows executable (".exe") and get other information for using GCL with Windows here.